Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

      To clean up or release resources associated with a ref in React, you can leverage the `useEffect` hook.
 Within the `useEffect` hook, you can return a cleanup function that will be called when the component unmounts or when the ref value changes.
 This allows you to handle any necessary cleanup operations, such as removing event listeners or cancelling timers, ensuring that your application's resources are properly managed.

 410. ### How do you access the DOM node using refs in React?
      Accessing the DOM node using refs in React is straightforward.
 After creating a ref using the `useRef` hook or the `React.createRef()` function, you can attach the ref to a JSX element using the `ref` attribute.
-Once the component has rendered, you can access the DOM node by referring to the .current property of the ref
+Once the component has rendered, you can access the DOM node by referring to the current property of the ref.

+# Day 83

+411. ### What is binding in React and why is it important?
+     Binding in React ensures that a function has the correct reference to the component it belongs to.
+It's important because it allows the function to access the component's data and methods.

+412. ### What happens if you don't bind a function in React?
+Explain the potential issues that can arise.
+     If you don't bind a function in React, it may lose access to the component's instance and its associated data.
+This can result in errors or unexpected behavior when the function is called.

+413. ### How can you bind a function in a React class component?
+Describe the different methods available.
+     You can bind a function in a React class component by either using the constructor to bind the function explicitly or by using arrow function syntax, which automatically binds the function to the component instance.

+414. ### What is the recommended approach for binding functions in React components?
+     The recommended approach for binding functions in React components is to use arrow function syntax or bind the functions in the constructor.
+Arrow function syntax simplifies the code and eliminates the need for explicit binding.

+415. ### Explain the difference between binding in class components and functional components in React.
+     Binding functions in class components is done using the constructor or arrow function syntax, while functional components don't require explicit binding as they automatically bind functions to the component instance.